underbelly/js-dictionary/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Contributing
+If you've ever wanted to contribute to open source, and a great cause, now is your chance!

+See these [contributing how to docs](http://opensource.guide/how-to-contribute/) for more information

 ## Learn More